 November 25th- Proclamations Across Ontario

-Many communities across Ontario will be making the following Proclamation November 25th, 2022, declaring this day the International Day for the Elimination of Violence Against Women.
+Many communities across Ontario will be making the following Proclamation this November, declaring November 25th as the International Day for the Elimination of Violence Against Women.

 November 25th Proclamation-